xNul/chat-llama-discord-bot/README.md

 4. Place `bot.py` inside the root of the text-generation-webui directory

-5. Run with `python bot.py --model <LLaMA model>`
+5. Run with your text-generation-webui command but change `server.py` to `bot.py`.
+For example,`python bot.py --model <LLaMA model>`

 Note: For ease of use, `bot.py` supports all `server.py` model-related command line arguments.

 # Example Transcript

 ```
 Your name is James and you love having conversations.
 You write long sentences and write very eloquently.
 Your responses are many sentences long.
 You enjoy talking with people and engaging them in interesting topics.
 My name is Robert and I like to have conversations with you James.
-When I speak, I will use "Robert:".
-When you speak, you will use "James:".

 Robert: Hi James, how are you doing today?
 James:  Hello Robert, I am doing fine today.